NISHANT123-aerobots/best-of-we/README.md

 # best-of-we

-The front end of the BOWE website is imcluded in this repository.
+The front end of the BOWE website is included in this repository.